megacorvega/sdwd/README.md

 # sdwd

+This script is meant to be used with the [stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) repository.

 ## Instructions

 1. Download the `sdops` script and place it on the top level of the `stable-diffusion-webui-docker` folder.